foofork/orchflow/README.md

 **Next**: Git integration, plugins, workspaces.

-**Later**: The flexible architecture could support AI features, web deployment, and more.
-We'll see where it goes.
+**Later**: The flexible architecture is intended to support AI orchestration systems, web deployment, and more.

 ## Project Philosophy